Water-Damaged Hard Drive Handling Guide

 We have a world-class data recovery lab in Madison, Wisconsin.
 With state-of-the-art data recovery tools such as our platter burnisher, we are your best choice for salvaging files from your water-damaged hard drive.
 If you need to get your data back quickly, we offer expedited emergency recovery services.

-All of our data recovery efforts are financially risk-free.
+We’ve seen it all at Gillware.
+Natural disasters like hurricanes and floods, house fires, or someone who simply knocks over a glass and gets water spilled on laptop.
+Regardless of how you damaged your computer, all of our data recovery efforts are financially risk-free.
 There are no upfront fees or evaluation fees.
 We begin with a free in-lab evaluation (with free shipping of your device to our lab), present you with a firm price quote, and only charge you for our efforts if we’re successful in retrieving the data that’s actually important to you at an acceptable price.

 If you have a water-damaged hard drive or other waterlogged devices, we can help.